-This part assumes you already have a Heroku account.
+This part assumes you already have a Netlify account.
 It's free to create and doesn't require a Credit Card, just like Flotiq, so we really recommend it.
-If you don't have a Heroku account yet, click here to sign up.
+If you don't have a Netlify account yet, click here to sign up

 Also make sure to give your app a name, then click

-Deploy app and there - in a minute your blog will become publicly available!
+Save & Deploy and there - in a minute your blog will become publicly available!
 Just like this one.